 Include the collection in estate planning documents.
 Currency collections are property requiring explicit handling in wills and trusts.
 Vague provisions like “divide my belongings equally” create disputes when one heir wants the collection and others want cash.

 Understand tax implications.
-Collectibles receive different tax treatment than other assets.
-Capital gains on collectibles face higher rates than general investments.
+Collectibles receive different treatment than other assets.
+Capital gains face higher rates than general investments.
 Estate tax valuations require documentation.
-Consult estate planning professionals about structuring collection transfers optimally.
+Consult professionals about structuring transfers optimally.

 The Conversation with Heirs

 Talk to your heirs about the collection while you’re alive.
 This conversation might feel awkward, but it prevents confusion later.
-Heirs who know a collection exists, understand its approximate value, and have instructions for handling it are far better positioned than those discovering everything after death.
+Heirs who know a collection exists, understand approximate value, and have instructions are far better positioned than those discovering everything after death.

 Gauge interest in continuing the collection.
-If an heir shows genuine interest, consider mentoring them in collecting.
-Teaching them about currency creates succession for the collection itself—a living legacy rather than liquidation.
+If an heir shows genuine interest, consider mentoring them.
+Teaching them about currency creates succession—a living legacy rather than liquidation.

 Be realistic about heir capabilities.
 Expecting non-collector heirs to maximize value through patient sales may be unreasonable.
-They have lives, jobs, and limited time for liquidation projects.
+They have lives, jobs, limited time.
 Instructions should match what heirs can realistically accomplish.

 Alternative Approaches

 Sell the collection yourself if circumstances suggest problems.
-Converting the collection to cash before death simplifies estate administration and ensures you receive appropriate value.
-The cash transfers to heirs more easily than specialized property.
+Converting to cash before death simplifies administration and ensures you receive appropriate value.
+Cash transfers to heirs more easily than specialized property.

 Your currency collection represents years of knowledge, effort, and resources.
 Proper estate planning ensures that investment benefits your heirs rather than opportunistic buyers.
 Take time now to protect what you’ve built.